List of EastEnders characters introduced in 2013: Mick Carter

 Mick Carter, played by Danny Dyer, is the son of Shirley Carter (Linda Henry), the brother of Dean Wicks (Matt Di Angelo) and the nephew of Tina Carter (Luisa Bradshaw-White).
 On 1 October 2013, it was announced that Dyer had been cast in the role of Shirley and Tina's younger brother, Mick, along with his partner Linda Carter (Kellie Bright), though it emerged that he is actually Shirley's son.
 The character became the new landlord of The Queen Victoria public house, appearing from Christmas 2013.
 Executive producer Dominic Treadwell-Collins, who introduced the characters, said: "I'm so excited to have actors of Danny and Kellie's calibre joining what is an already strong and talented company of actors."
 Dyer said of his casting, "I am so excited about starting a new chapter in my career and cannot wait to become part of the East End family."

 Mick was described by the BBC as someone who loves his wife, his children, his pet dog, the monarchy, and the song "Land of Hope and Glory".
 He was called "a bloke's bloke" and it was said he would "apparently think nothing of throwing on Linda's pink dressing gown and cooking breakfast for the family."
 Upon the character's announcement, Treadwell-Collins explained that Mick and Linda had been married for over twenty years, and were moving to Walford from Watford.
 He called it a "good marriage" and said they have "an easy shorthand with each other—but can also still fight like teenagers."
 He said that the characters would laugh, cry, argue and make up, which would embarrass their children, but would delight their neighbours.
 It was said that the couple "still love each other, no matter what life throws at them", and that after moving, "life's about to throw them a few curve balls."

 Johnny Carter

 Johnny Carter, played by Sam Strike from 2013 to 2014 and Ted Reilly from 2016 to 2018, is the son of Mick Carter (Danny Dyer) and Linda Carter (Kellie Bright).
+On 5 December 2023, it was announced the character would be returning in 2024, with Charlie Suff assuming the role.
+Johnny's return scenes aired on 9 February 2024.